Studio-EDC/EDC_Studio/README.md

 - Folders inside `runtime/` are generated dynamically and should not be committed to Git.
 - All containers use the `linux/amd64` platform to ensure cross-platform compatibility.
-- The external network `edc-network` must exist before running `docker-compose`, but the `init.sh` script will create it automatically if needed.
+- The external network `edc_network` must exist before running `docker-compose`, but the `start.sh` script will create it automatically if needed.